 \section{Introduction}

-Two-sided marketplaces have grown in popularity in the recent years.
-This comes as a consequence of the accelerating growth of the sharing economy which has become ubiquitous in our everyday life and whose total combined revenue is estimated to reach \$335 billions by 2025~\citep{PwC}.
-Those platforms can be found in numerous areas such as labor (Upwork, TaskRabbit), accommodation (Airbnb, HomeAway), dating (Match.com, eHarmony), ride-sharing (Uber, Lift, Netlift) and traditional buyer-seller (Amazon, eBay, Craiglist).
+Two-sided marketplaces have increasingly grown in popularity in the recent years.
+This is the result of the accelerating growth of the sharing economy that has become ubiquitous in our everyday life and is estimated to reach a total combined revenue of \$335 billions by 2025~\citep{PwC}.
+These platforms can be found in numerous areas such as labor (Upwork, TaskRabbit), accommodation (Airbnb, HomeAway), dating (Match.com, eHarmony) and ride-sharing (Uber, Lift, Netlift).
 Because of this, two-sided markets have been extensively studied over the last decade, e.g., \citep{rochet_tirole03,rysman09,filis_etal14,duch17}, and more specifically for the applications mentioned above, e.g., \citep{hitsch_etal10,horton10,fradkin15,banerjee_etal15,marx_schummer19}.